Vietnamese name: Indexing, sorting and name order reversal

-This indexing method is confusing for the surname due to the middle name is placed in the end, making it look like the "last name".
-Nowadays, to avoid problems caused by mistakes with surnames, Vietnamese names in English are commonly indexed according to “middle-name primary-name surname” in the Western order such as “Nguyen Giap Vo” instead of “Giap Vo Nguyen”, to determine exactly the surname "Vo", which corresponds to the true “last name” in English texts (especially in media such as TV on-screen graphics, websites, and social media at sports events).
-Because if without explanatory notes (for instance, visually emphasizing the surname through bolding or all capitalization), Western readers often mistake the middle name “Nguyen” for the surname and confuse it with the surname “Nguyễn”, instead of the correct surname “Võ.”
-The traditional Eastern order, such as “Vo Nguyen Giap”, is also applied, mainly when using English in Vietnam.
+Nowadays, to avoid problems caused by mistakes with surnames, Vietnamese names in English are commonly indexed according to "padding-name→primary-name→surname" in the Western order such as "Nguyen Giap Vo" instead of "Giap Vo Nguyen", to determine exactly the surname "Vo", which corresponds to the true "last name" in English texts (especially in media such as TV on-screen graphics, websites, and social media at sports events).
+At the very least, this helps Western readers identify the correct surname "Võ", rather than mistaking the padding name "Nguyen" for the surname and confusing it with "Nguyễn".